 On August 4, the leaking became steady, every 15 minutes I felt a trickle down my leg, but the doctors said that there wasn't anything that they could do.
 I continued to drink 4 litres of water a day to replenish the fluids and hope that the leak would seal itself.
 The ultrasounds showed that enough fluids remained and that Liam was still safe.
 My doctor told me that the paperwork was being finalized to have us transferred to a high risk hospital downtown where they had an NICU and a high risk unit to properly care for Liam.
 We would be leaving in two days time.

-My heart is broken in a million pieces, there are no words.
-I miss my son with all my heart.
-With every fibre of my being.
-I miss feeling him move inside of me, his movements filled me up with so much hope.
-I miss his kicks, his gentle nudges, us taking turns poking at each other, playing, bonding.
-We were together in that hospital bed for 27 days, Liam growing and developing and me fighting to hold onto him and keep him safe inside my womb.
+My heart is broken in a million pieces.
+I miss my son.
+I miss feeling him move inside me.
+His movements filled me up with so much love and hope.
+I miss his kicks, his gentle nudges, us taking turns poking at each other.
+We were together in that hospital bed for 27 days, Liam growing and developing perfectly and me fighting to hold onto him and keep him safe inside...
 I have no idea what happened??
-We needed to hold on just a little while longer the doctors said, Liam would have a chance at surviving at 24 weeks and would have a good chance at 25 weeks.
+We needed a little more time, every day, hour, minute, second counted.
+Liam would have a chance at 24 weeks they said...

 Rest in peace my son, Liam Lucarelli.
 August 6, 2011 - August 6, 2011.